Fiber — we know we need it, but even with all the high-fiber foods out there, most people are still deficient. Are you getting enough fiber?

 Notable nutrients: Protein, calcium, phosphorus, manganese, omega-3 fatty acids, omega-6 fatty acids

-Chia seeds are a true superfood that is easily incorporated into your diet.
-High in fiber and essential nutrients, they help increase energy, support digestive health and have many more health benefits.
+Chia seeds are true superfoods that are easily incorporated into your diet.
+High in fiber and essential nutrients, chia seeds benefits help increase energy, support digestive health and have many more health advantages.

 Notable nutrients: Iron, vitamin B6, magnesium, potassium

 Although it’s technically considered a seed, quinoa is often used in cooking as a nutritious and delicious high-fiber cereal grain.
 All grains are high in fiber, but not all of them are packed with nutrition.

 Quinoa nutrition’s amazing profile and the fact that it is easier to digest and gluten-free that push it over the ultimate fiber food edge.

 Quinoa is also high in other essential nutrients, such as iron, vitamin B6, potassium and magnesium, and is considered one of the top high-fiber, low-fat foods.

 Fiber: 3.1 grams per one medium banana (118 grams)

 Notable nutrients: Vitamin C, vitamin B6, potassium, manganese

 Besides the high amount of fiber in banana nutrition, this delicious fruit also packs a punch by providing a host of other important nutrients as well.
 In fact, just one medium banana can knock out over one-fifth of the vitamin B6 you need for the entire day, which is an important water-soluble vitamin involved in protein metabolism, brain function and immune health.